Plastics NZ promotes 'design for the environment' and engages with the plastics industry to encourage end-of-life recycling or reuse.

 Listed below are Members who recycle plastics and they would be keen to work with your business to 'close the loop'.

-Members - General Plastics Recycling/Processing
+Members - Plastics Recycling/On Shore Re-Processing

-Members - Recycling Brokers
+Members - Recycling Brokers/Exporters

 Members - PVC/PE Pipe Recycling